MaximeRivest/attachmentsv2/README.md

+TEMPORARY REPO FOR ATTACHMENTS [WIP]
+WILL BE MOVED TO https://github.com/maximerivest/attachments JUST HERE SO ITS BACKUP.

 # 🔗 Attachments

 **The Python funnel for LLM context** — Turn any file into model-ready text + images, in one line.